New & Used Toyota Sienna: In Depth

 2014 Toyota SiennaEnlarge Photo

 GET A FREE PRICE QUOTE

 The Toyota Sienna is a family-friendly minivan that boasts more premium appointments than many of its competitors.
-It competes with the Honda Odyssey, Nissan Quest, Chrysler Town & Country, and the Dodge Caravan.
+It competes with the Dodge Caravan, Chrysler Town & Country, Nissan Quest, and the Honda Odyssey.

 Now assembled in the U.S., the Sienna can seat up to eight passsengers.
 Like its rivals, its side doors slide--under power on certain models--and a hideaway third-row seat is available as well.
 But the Sienna has one available option that no other minivan does: It offers all-wheel drive.
 Every Sienna now has a 3.5-liter V-6 engine paired to a six-speed automatic transmission; a four-cylinder engine option available on earlier models has been eliminated.